aenrbes/IPv6-over-LoRaWAN/README.md

 # (WIP) IPv6-over-LoRaWAN
 * Based on Contiki-NG-4.4, LoRaMac-node, libschc, ChirpStack
+* OTA via CoAP blockwise transfer

 ## Introduction
-Ping between device-nodes, border-router and host is tested. lora node CoAP server is tested.(in 6lowpan mode, schc NO_ACK and ACK_ALWAYS mode)
+* Now OTA via CoAP blockwise transfer is tested.
+* Ping command between node to node, node to host, node to border router is tested.
+* A hello world CoAP server on node is tested.

 * Contiki-NG : works as layer 3 and above of IPv6 protocol stack for both node and server side, and can build applications easily on top of the stack.